johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

 ## Troubleshoot performance issues using Hot Event Sources

 **Applies to:**
--  Performance issues in global files and executables.
+-  Performance issues in files and executables which are consuming most CPU cycles.

-Hot event sources is a feature that will specifically show the events which have highest count (highest frequency of occurrence) for generating file events.
+Hot event sources is a feature that allows customers to identify which process or directory is responsible for high resource consumption.
+To investigate which process/executable is generating the most noise, follow the steps below.

    > [!NOTE]
    > These commmands require you to have root permissions.
 Ensure that sudo can be used.